IosifMihaescu/Adblock-On-Off-Hosts-Windows-File/README.md

 Setup
 -----
-Just run "SETUP (Run as Administrator).cmd"
-ONLY as Administrator, otherwise it will not work.
+Extract the zip file and run "SETUP (Run as Administrator).cmd" ONLY as Administrator, otherwise it will not work.

 Usage